on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: English

 Spelling variations of this family name include: Byard, Byearde, Byatt, Byat, Byart, Boyde, Boid, Boyd and many more.

 This web page shows only a small excerpt of our Boyd research.
 Another 287 words (20 lines of text) covering the years 1550, 1549, 1580, 1646, 1692, 1661, 1704, 1746, 1746, 1758, 1508, 1654, 1717, 1704, 1746, 1912, 1903 and 1991 are included under the topic Early Boyd History in all our PDF Extended History products

 Another 40 words (3 lines of text) are included under the topic Early Boyd Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 175 words (12 lines of text) about their life in Ireland

 Some of the first settlers of this family name were: